worktheclock/replit.github.io/tutorials/22-personal-stock-market-dashboard.md

 * The ability to create multiple portfolios or user accounts.
 * Graphs.

-You can find our code for this tutorial in the repl below:
+You can find the code for this tutorial in the repl below:

-!!!REPL EMBED
+<iframe height="400px" width="100%" src="https://replit.com/@ritza/personal-finance-dashboard?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>